 Let others, with bigger resources (and more than a back yard) take care of that one.

-I returned to my initial goal…keeping bees, healthy, happy and productive.
+I returned to my initial goal…keeping bees, healthy, happy and productive…and in the process preserving and protecting the bee genome.

 I took more courses.
 I worked my way through the Apprentice – Journeyman – Master Beekeeper education stream.
 Throughout, I sought out successful beekeepers, whose bees were healthy and overwintered reliably, and asked for their advice and mentorship.
 I followed the current research.
 I applied my critical thinking skills.